dfinity/internet-identity/docs/vc-spec.md

 credential by an issuer, and this happens by approving a human-readable consent message from the issuer.
 See [ICRC-21](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_21_consent_msg.md) for more detail.

-Identity provider requests the consent message via `Icrc21ConsentMessageRequest`, and upon successful response displays the consent message from `Icrc21ConsentInfo` to the user.
+Identity provider uses a VC-extension of  [ICRC-21](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_21_consent_msg.md), and requests the consent message via `Icrc21VcConsentMessageRequest`, Upon successful response idenity provider displays the consent message from `Icrc21ConsentInfo` to the user.

 ### 2: Prepare Credential